dracula/dracula-theme/README.md

 ###### "Are you going to support editor X?"

-I hope so, but I need your help to accomplish that.
-Since you're using code editor X you're probably much more experienced on it than me.
-So feel free to send a pull request based on the [Color Palette](#color-palette) below.
+We hope so, but we need your help to accomplish that.
+Since you're using code editor X you're probably much more experienced on it than us.
+Please see [How do I submit a new theme?](#how-do-i-submit-a-new-theme)

+###### "How do I submit a new theme?"

+Please create a new repository containing the files from https://github.com/dracula/template.
+Then add the files for your editor, shell, etc. based on the [Color Palette](#color-palette) above.

+Next, submit an issue with a screenshot of the theme, and a link to your repository that contains the theme.
+If/when the theme is accepted, we'll create a new repository under the Dracula organization where you can submit a PR for the new theme.
+Once the theme is accepted, we will give you rights to maintain the theme.

 ## Team